 We look at who has better nationwide 4G and 3G coverage: O2 or EE

-If you look at the statistics of how much of the UK population each mobile network brings signal to, you'll see EE are a little ahead of O2 for 4G coverage.
+If you look at the statistics of how much of the UK population each mobile network brings signal to, you'll see EE and O2 have identical 4G coverage stats (both 99%).

 In the age of 4G, you might wonder whether 3G signal is still important.
 We think it is, as it's still used for data where there's no 4G and it carries calls and texts too.

 In terms of population coverage, EE and O2 shape up practically identical to one another for 3G signal.
-EE offer 98% , the same as 98% on O2.
+EE offer 98% , while O2 have 99%.